sunaypistulkar/Make-Your-Trip/README.md

 B) # Building & hosting the application on Heroku!
 1. Used streamlit to build an interface.
 2. Used git version control to make it visible on all the platforms
-3. Pushed the files with git on Heroku master.
+3. Used git to push files at Heroku master.

 I have created application of trip and vacation guide for people who are working wanted to explore at the same time.
 I have created multi-class classification model to suggest people where they should visit.
 In this application I have taken their inputs into consideration (independent variables), according to their preference they would get the suggestion by the model.